mtumilowicz/envers-revision-entity/README.md

 entity by specifying it as a parameter to the `@RevisionEntity` annotation.

 # manual
-We give two examples of creating queries (`com.example.envers.audited.customer.audit.repository.CustomerHistoryRepository`):
+We give two examples of creating queries (`com.example.envers.audited.domain.customer.history.repository.CustomerHistoryRepository`):
 * `wasEntityDeletedBy`
     ```
     customerAuditReader.get()